Ajatt-Tools/dictpopup/README.md

 * Fall back to a hiragana conversion (for words written half in kanji / half in hiragana, e.g: かけ布団, 思いつく)
 * Play a pronunciation on lookup / button press (requires files see [Pronunciation](#pronunciation))
 * Add word with selected definition to Anki
 * Indicator showing if a word already exists in your Anki deck / collection.
-Orange if existing cards are suspended.
+Orange if all existing cards are suspended, blue if new.
   Anki browser search on press.
 * Allow adding the window title to some Anki field (If you are adding from a book, this will e.g. most probably contain the book title)